Notes From The Field: Visiting Hawley Hamlet

 Thoughts

-I decided to attend their monthly tour last minute as my plans to conduct site visits Ecovillage Ithaca, Prairie Crossing and Chautauqua, NY that week failed to materialize.
+I decided to attend their monthly tour last minute as my plans to conduct site visits Ecovillage Ithaca, Prairie Crossing and Chautauqua, NY failed to materialize.
 I was very pleasantly surprised with the intensity and density of life on the hamlet!

 It was a really moving experience to see what you can do by starting out with a couple dedicated people, a very small amount of land, a vision, and time!